The Venue

 National Express and Megabus coaches arrive at Manchester Coach Station (Chorlton Street).

-It’s about a 25-minute walk, or 8–10 minutes by taxi.
+It’s about a 30 minute walk from the venue, or 10 minutes by taxi.

 You can also take a bus from nearby Portland Street to the University of Manchester stop.